Romanized Bengali — Online Sounds

 [Go to Top] [Go to Contents]

-PRONUNCIATION OF ROMAN CHARACTERS
+PRONUNCIATION OF ROMANIZED CHARACTERS

 Vowels